-To configure T-Online Internet access, in the Username field, enter the following succession of numbers without intervening spaces:

-User account (12 digits) + T-Online number (usually 12 digits) + co-user number (for the main user, always 0001).
+To configure T-Online Internet access, in the Username field, enter the following succession of numbers without intervening spaces: User account (12 digits) + T-Online number (usually 12 digits) + co-user number (for the main user, always 0001).
 If your T-Online number is less than 12 digits long, a "#" character is required between the T-Online number and the co-user number.
 If you use T-DSL, you must add the character string "@t-online.de" at the end of this string of numbers.

-You username could, for example, look like this:

-00012345678906112345678#0001@t-online.de

-Wireless LAN (only for bintec R1200w, bintec R1200wu and bintec R3000w)

-You can operate your device as an access point and therefore connect individual work stations (e.g. laptops, PCs with wireless card or wireless adapter) by wireless connections to your local network via WLAN (Wireless LAN) and let them communicate with each other.
+You username could, for example, look like this: 00012345678906112345678#0001@t-online.de your local network via WLAN (Wireless LAN) and let them communicate with each other.
 The table "Data for the Wireless LAN configuration" shows the information required.

+Wireless LAN (only bintec R230aw and bintec R232bw)

+You can operate your device as an access point and therefore connect individual work stations (e.g. laptops, PCs with wireless card or wireless adapter) by wireless connections to